SEA-AI/seametrics/seametrics/horizon/README.md

 This is how you can quickly evaluate your horizon prediction models using the horizon-metrics:

 > [!IMPORTANT]
-> The vertical_fov_degrees and heigt parameters are required.
-The default value for roll_rehsold is 0.5 and for pitch_threshold it is 0.1.
+> The vertical_fov_degrees and height parameters are required.
+The default value for roll_threshold is 0.5 and for pitch_threshold it is 0.1.

 > [!IMPORTANT]
 > The horizon metric should be calculated per sequence.
 Make sure that the vertical_fov and height are consistent across the inputs and do not change.

-##### Use artifical data for testing
+##### Use artificial data for testing

 ```python
 ground_truth_points = [[[0.0, 0.5384765625], [1.0, 0.4931640625]],